Adarsh-Rawat1/Sample-/share.md

         string(
             name: 'VersionNumberPrefix',
             defaultValue: '1.0.0',
-            description: 'Prefix for version (combined with BUILD_NUMBER)' )
+            description: 'Prefix for version (will be combined with BUILD_NUMBER)' )
         choice(
             name: 'Config',